johnshew/aad-tesla/README.md

 Using the browser in the Tesla this same test takes more than a minute to complete.

-We would like to determine if this is a bug in the Tesla browser or something AAD is doing that is a problem.
+We would like to determine if this is a bug in the Tesla browser or if it something AAD is doing that is a problem for the Tesla browser.

+Any suggestions appreciated.